Wolox/tech-guides/infrastructure/docs/azure/docs/frontend-deployment.md

 ## Introduction

-This document is intended to be a guideline to show you how to configure your computer for deploying a frontend static site to Azure.
+This document is intended to be a guideline for deploying a frontend static site to Azure.

 There are two main ways of deploying a static website to Azure.
 The first one and also the more expensive is using a Web App.
 Since the cost of computational instances is highly superior to that of static storage, it is recommended to use a blob container instead.